maidmaid/toeic/tenses.md

 - **Past simple**: S + (Verb in the past) + O
   - What `did` you eat, yesterday?
 (Question or interrogative)
   - I `ate` a pizza yesterday.
 (SImple tense easily takes time)
-  - I `was` late for shool this morning.
+  - I `was` late for school this morning.
 - **Past continuous**: S + (be verb was or were) + V ing + O
   - What `were` you `doing` yesterday?
   - I `was eating` a pizza _when_ a man approached me.